The average salary for a Customer Support Analyst is $49,152.

 Customer Support Analyst Job Listings

-Pay by Experience Level for Customer Support Analyst
+What is the Pay by Experience Level for Customer Support Analysts?